quintilesims/layer0/docs-src/docs/guides/terraform_beyond_layer0.md

 As scale is parameter we are likely to change in the future, rather than hardcoding it to 3 as we have done just now, it would be better to use a variable to store  `service_scale`.
 The following Best Practices sections will show how you can achieve this.

 !!!
-Tip "Best Practices with Terraform + Layer0"
+Note "Best Practices with Terraform + Layer0"
 	The following sections outline some of the best practices and tips to take into consideration, when using Layer0 with Terraform.

 ## Part 5: Terraform Remote State

 Terraform stores the state of the deployed infrastructure in a local file named `terraform.tfstate` by default.
-This includes not only information about the resources deployed but also metadata such as resource dependencies.
 To find out more about why Terraform needs to store state, see [Purpose of Terraform State](https://www.terraform.io/docs/state/purpose.html).

 How state is loaded and used for operations such as `terraform apply` is determined by a [Backend](https://www.terraform.io/docs/backends).
 As mentioned, by default the state is stored locally which is enabled by a "local" backend.

 ### Remote State

-In scenarios where you are working as part of a team to provision and manage services deployed by Terraform, all the members of the team will need access to the state file to apply new changes.
-You would also want resiliency against losing the state file.
-You can cater for provisioning and managing Terraform in a team environment and providing redundancy for the state file by using a remote backend.
-A remote backend can also provide locking mechanisms to ensure multiple users can't change resources at the same time.
-Backends such as [Consul](https://www.terraform.io/docs/backends/types/consul.html) & [S3](https://www.terraform.io/docs/backends/types/s3.html) among others, are backends that you can use to store master Terraform state in a remote location.
+By default, Terraform stores state locally but it can also be configured to store state in a remote backend.
+This can prove useful when you are working as part of a team to provision and manage services deployed by Terraform.
+All the members of the team will need access to the state file to apply new changes and be able to do so without overwriting each others' changes.
+See here for more information on the different [backend types](https://www.terraform.io/docs/backends/types/index.html) supported by Terraform.

 To configure a remote backend, append the `terraform` section below to your terraform file `./example-1/main.tf`.
 Populate the `bucket` property to an existing s3 bucket.